Skip to main content

 Usage

 This library uses graphql-compose to create the GraphQL schema.
-It re-export all the graphql-compose types and methods, so you can use it directly from this package.
+It re-exports all the graphql-compose types and methods, so you can use it directly from this package.

 Type Creation